Paul Willey

-Paul Arden Willey was a Canadian tennis player.
+Paul Arden Willey was a Canadian tennis player and winner of the Ontario Tennis Championships in 1954 and the 1956 ILTF British Columbia Lawn Tennis Championships.
+He represented Canada in the Davis Cup.

+Junior career

 Willey, the Canadian junior champion in 1949, attended Vancouver's Kitsilano Secondary School.

+Career

-In 1954 he won the Ontario Championships in singles, and was runner-up at the same event in 1956 to Bob Bédard and in 1957 to Don Fontana, in the latter tournament playing with a sore elbow.
+In 1954 Willey won the Ontario Championships in singles at the Boulevard Club in Toronto defeating Lawrence Barclay in the final.
+He was runner-up at the same event in 1956 to Bob Bédard and in 1957 to Don Fontana, in the latter tournament playing with a sore elbow.
 In 1956, he defeated Nicola Pietrangeli on red clay at Florence, and in 1957 he defeated Mal Anderson on grass at Southampton.

-He won several tournaments in British Columbia in the late 1950s.
+Willey won several tournaments in British Columbia in the late 1950s.
+He won the 1956 ILTF British Columbia Lawn Tennis Championships at the Victoria Lawn Tennis and Badminton Club, defeating U.S. player Bill Rose, the U.S. Pacific Northwest No. 1 ranked player, in the final in straight sets.
+In March 1959, he won the Pacific Northwest Indoor in Vancouver defeating Lawrence Barclay in the final.
+Willey won the Western Canada Grass Court Championships at the Vancouver Lawn Tennis Club in August 1959, defeating U.S. player Dale Rohland in a close five set final.
+Rohland had eliminated Willey from the Canadian Championships the previous year.

+Davis Cup

 He played for the Canada Davis Cup team from 1953 to 1958 and had a singles win against American Barry MacKay in 1956.
 Between 1959 and 1963 he served as Canada's national coach, before relocating to Arizona with wife Colleen.